SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 :::
 :::

-3. If the request is approved, remember to add a tag of cost-category to the new resource once it is created.
+3. If the request is approved, remember to add a cost-category tag to the new resource once it is created.